FREE DELIVERY FOR ALL ORDERS OVER £50

 Full instructions will be provided on delivery

-Aphidius colemaniis a living creature and can be affected by any chemical pesticides used within the previous few weeks.
-As a general guide, refrain from using Pyrethrum or SB Plant Invigorator 2 days prior to use.
-Other chemicals insecticides can have long lasting residues that could harm colemani and other predators for much longer periods.
+Aphidius colemani is a living creature and can be affected by any chemical pesticides used within the previous few weeks.
+As a general guide, refrain from using Natural Pyrethrum or SB Plant Invigorator 2 days prior to use.
+Other chemical insecticides can have long lasting residues that could harm colemani and other predators for much longer periods.
 Refrain from using these products or check with Dragonfli for information on the effect of these products on our predators.